protontypes/open-sustainable-technology/README.md

 - [HYCOM](https://github.com/HYCOM/HYCOM-src) - A three-dimensional depiction of the ocean state at fine resolution in real time, provision of boundary conditions for coastal and regional models, and provision of oceanic boundary conditions for a global coupled ocean-atmosphere prediction model.
 - [TrackEddy](https://github.com/josuemtzmo/trackeddy) - Used to investigate trends of eddy kinetic energy in the ocean using satellite sea surface height anomaly.
 - [xroms](https://github.com/xoceanmodel/xroms) - Work with ROMS ocean model output with xarray and calculate many derived variables with correct grid metrics in one line, including horizontal velocity, kinetic energy and eddy kinetic energy.
+- [SalishSeaNowcast](https://github.com/SalishSeaCast/SalishSeaNowcast) - A collection of Python modules associated with running the SalishSeaCast ocean models system of daily nowcasts and forecasts.

 ### Waves and Currents
 - [leaflet-velocity](https://github.com/onaci/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).